HamletDuFromage/vintelegram/README.md

 ### 3. Configuration

-The bot uses `config.yaml` for configuration.
+The bot uses environment variables for configuration.
 You can customize:

 - Check interval (default: 5 minutes)
 - Maximum items per check